Internship Program for Employers

 Basic Internship Guidelines:

-There should be a balance between learning and contributing (see Definition of an Internship below).Â The Career Services staff or faculty member can work with an employer to ensure that an internship opportunity is mutually beneficial.
+There should be a balance between learning and contributing (see Definition of an Internship below).Â The Career Services staff or a faculty intern advisor can work with an employer to ensure that an internship opportunity is mutually beneficial.

 To qualify as an internship/co-op, the following should apply: